isaonu/qa-challenge-wize/README.md

 In order to use and play around with this project, you can follow the next steps.
 1) Clone the repo in your local machine
 2) Install node in your machine *https://nodejs.org/en/*
-3) In the folder of your project, in the termina type:
+3) Install the needed libraries; in the folder of your project, in the termina type:
 > npm install
 4) Create your .env file, in the main folder, with your variables.
 Example shown after the steps
 5) In the terminal of your project type: